 Sea level measurements from Tromsø, Vardø and Barentsburg all have the same properties, and high correlation between the annual mean change in sea level at these stations implies that long-term variability in these regions is shaped under the influence of the same driving forces.

-The two time series (Barentsburg and Vardø) show negative trends throughout the period, while in Tromsø is slightly positive.
-Barentsburg has the maximum negative trend in annual sea level variability in 1949–2018 (-2.7 mm/yr).
+All three time series (Barentsburg, Tromsø and Vardø) show negative trends throughout the period.
+Barentsburg in 1949–2018 (no data for 2019) has the maximum negative trend in annual sea level variability (-2.7 mm/yr).
 This trend is negative for all months, and maximum values for the trend are in June and October.
 The winter months contribute least to the trend.
-Tromsø has a very insignificant positive trend of 0.1 mm/yr and Vardø has a negative trend of -0.26 mm/yr throughout the measurement periods.
+Tromsø and Vardø have a negative trend of –0.49 mm/yr and -0.26 mm/yr throughout the measurement periods correspondingly.

 Tromsø and Vardø show a different variability in the period prior to than after 1985.
-Before 1985, there is a stable, significant negative trend (-1.9 mm/yr for Tromsø and -2.35 mm/yr for Vardø).
+Before 1985, there is a stable, significant negative trend for Tromsø (-2.7 mm/yr) and for Vardø (-2.35 mm/yr).
 The maximum negative values in the trend in this period were achieved in October and December for Tromsø, and in January and September for Vardø.
-The linear trend in the inter-annual variation for the period after 1985 is positive both in Tromsø (0.36 mm/yr) and in Vardø (0.95 mm/yr).
-In Tromsø and Vardø, the trends for winter months (except January for Vardø) are positive while in summer months are slightly negative, but there are particularly high negative values in June and July (Tromsø), and in September and October (Vardø).
+The linear trend in the inter-annual variation for the period after 1985 is slightly negative in Tromsø (-0.07 mm/yr) and positive in Vardø (0.8 mm/yr).
+In Tromsø there are six months (January, February, March, July, August and October) with negative values and six months (April, May, June, September, November and December) with positive values, whereas in Vardø there are only three months (January, February and October) with negative values.